 It is imperative that all applicants ensure their details are correct and updated when applying online for ETIAS and correspond correctly to any documents needed for travel.
 In addition, all applicants are reminded to complete all of the questions including passport details, travel arrangements, health and security questions and personal information as well as any other extra data that may be required of you for an ETIAS application.

-Remember to answer all questions truthfully and to the best of your knowledge when completing the online ETIAS application to avoid any unnecessary problems with the visa application process or at border control upon entry.
+Remember to answer all questions truthfully and to the best of your knowledge when completing the online ETIAS application to avoid any unnecessary problems with the Visa Waiver application process or at border control upon entry.